davidjbradshaw/iframe-resizer/README.md

 Override the default body margin style in the iFrame.
 A string can be any valid value for the CSS margin attribute, for example '8px 3em'.
 A number value is converted into px.

+### bodyPadding

+	default: null
+	type:    string || number

+Override the default body padding style in the iFrame.
+A string can be any valid value for the CSS margin attribute, for example '8px 3em'.
+A number value is converted into px.

 ### checkOrigin

 	default: true